ESiegman/Restful-Knights/README.md

 - **Compilation and Benchmarking:**
   After integration, the kernel will be benchmarked against PyTorch's built-in kernels in real training scenarios to evaluate performance and correctness.
 - **Additional Biosignals**
-  Integration of ther biosignals, including ECG and breath rate, would significantly increase the accuracy of the screening.
+  Integration of the biosignals, including ECG and breath rate, would significantly increase the accuracy of the screening.
 The ECG analysis could utilize a data algorithm similar to the existing EEG convolutional neural network, while the breathing rate one could be modeled after the blood oxygen algorithm.

   ## Sleep-EDF Database